open-telemetry/opentelemetry.io/content/en/blog/2023/otel-demo-16.md

 The most important is that this is the first time we've shipped the demo with a logging database.
 We chose [OpenSearch](https://opensearch.org/) as the storage backend for logs because it's a popular option that aligns with the project's license.
-It's worthwhile to note, though, that the demo has been designed to not really need application-level logs -- everything you care about is available as a span.
+It's worth noting that the demo doesn't require application-level logs &mdash; everything you care about is available as a span.

 Where logs shine is in bridging the gap between application traces and infrastructure, and over the next few releases we plan to enhance this story by